 Everyone must follow the 2m social distancing guidelines at all times, unless members of the same household.
 “IF I CAN HIT YOU WITH MY MALLET, YOU’RE STANDING TOO CLOSE!”

-All use of the courts must be booked on the calendar, showing the full names of all players, coaches or spectators.
-This is required to support ‘track and trace’ if necessary.
+All use of the courts must be booked on the calendar, showing the names of all players, coaches, or spectators.
+Contact details (or name of hosting member) should also be shown for any non-members.
+This is to support ‘track and trace’ if necessary.

-- You may now book any free slot on the calendar without restriction.
-If members fail to use this freedom responsibly, some restrictions may have to be reintroduced.
+- Otherwise, you may book any free slot on the calendar without restriction.

-- Tournament managers may issue temporary special rules for their tournaments, to those affected.
+- Tournament managers may issue specific rules for their tournaments.